SahilKhanPUCSDB22/Command-Line-Virtual-Machine-FrameWork/README.md

 6. vm-grap-run -> name of vm -> run and open a graphical console for a machine
 7. vm-stop -> name of vm -> stops a running virtual machine(if unsuccessfull force terminate the virtial machine)

-Platforms supported currently : ubuntu
+Platforms supported currently : ubuntu(latest version)

+Please note that this was created and tested on ubuntu 22.04.3 (kernel - Linux 6.8.0-40-generic).Undefined behaviour may be encountered on other distros and versions.Avoid using it on virtual machines.

 Testing on other platforms is not done yet.Will update this as further testing is done.